simlu/xmonad/useful/virtualization.md

 # VMware

+## Misc
+* Enabling 3D Acceleration can result in reduced CPU performance (if you are experiencing reduced performance compared to VirtualBox try turning it off)

 ## Settings
 * Under `Preferences > Display` disable the option `Show toolbar edge when unpinned in full screen`
 * Under `Preferences > Hot Keys` set the hot key to your preference (e.g. `SHIFT + ALT + WIN`)